 Software memory is increasingly doing more and more for us.
 Yet it lacks one important element of human memory: emotion.

-This thought-provoking excerpt comes from Mirror Worlds: or the Day Software Puts the Universe in a Shoebox…How It Will Happen and What It Will Mean, a book recommended by tech luminary Marc Andreessen, (famous VC, sits on the board of Facebook, and HP).
+This thought-provoking excerpt comes from Mirror Worlds: or the Day Software Puts the Universe in a Shoebox…How It Will Happen and What It Will Mean, a book recommended by Marc Andreessen.

 When an expert remembers a patient, he doesn't remember a mere list of words.
 He remembers an experience, a whole galaxy of related perceptions.
 No doubt he remembers certain words—perhaps a name, a diagnosis, maybe some others.
 But he also remembers what the patient looked like, sounded like; how the encounter made him feel (confident, confused?) … Clearly these unrecorded perceptions have tremendous information content.
 People can revisit their experiences, examine their stored perceptions in retrospect.
 In reducing a “memory” to mere words, and a quick-march parade step of attribute, value, attribute, value at that, we are giving up a great deal.
 We are reducing a vast mountaintop panorama to a grainy little black-and-white photograph.